anuket-project/anuket-specifications/doc/common/glossary.md

 - **Physical Network Function (PNF):** Implementation of a network function via tightly coupled dedicated hardware and software system.
   >_*Note:*_ This is a physical cloud infrastructure resource with the NF software.

 - **Simultaneous Multithreading:** Simultaneous multithreading (SMT) is a technique for improving the overall efficiency of superscalar CPUs with hardware multithreading.
-SMT permits multiple independent threads of execution on a single [Core](#Core) to better utilise the resources provided by modern processor architectures.
+SMT permits multiple independent threads of execution on a single core to better utilise the resources provided by modern processor architectures.

 <a name="1.3"></a>